danrocha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### R1D32: February 11, 2018

+**Today's Progress**: Got Flask working and really happy people like Miguel Grinberg publish amazing tutorials like [this](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

+**Thoughts**: I love how CS50's is aligning with my little Movie app idea!!
+Flask, Python, Databases and all that.

+### R1D31: February 10, 2018

+**Today's Progress**: Got into another sinkhole trying to setup Flask in my Linode.

 ### R1D30: February 9, 2018

 **Today's Progress**: Yes!
 Solved.
 And yes, it was a stupid mistake.
 Not ready to finally start programming the "admin" interface of my little app project!
 Can't wait to get started.